PrinceAdamHeMan/PrinceAdamHeMan/README.md

-### Hi there 👋A meme token based on HE-MAN, The most powerful man in the universe, defender of the secrets of Castle Grayskull from the evil forces of Skeletor.
+### Hi there 👋 $HE-MAN is a meme token based on HE-MAN, The most powerful man in the universe, defender of the secrets of Castle Grayskull from the evil forces of Skeletor.
 100% Pure meme.
 We are Meme of the Universe!
 Our community is our utility

 We are a meme token built on the Bitrock Blockchain, with a focus on providing 'Crypto Reviews' on YouTube.